Theomat/policy-extraction/infinite/acrobot/README.md

 # [Acrobot](https://www.gymlibrary.dev/environments/classic_control/acrobot/)

-The environement used is `Acrobot-v1` with the state space discretized where each dimension is split into linear bins.
+The environment used is `Acrobot-v1` with the state space discretized where each dimension is split into linear bins.
 This can be changed in the ``env.py`` file.

 ## Generating a policy